gabaynati/final_project/README.md

-# Software Engineering final project - Hide & Seek
+# Software Engineering Final Project - Hide & Seek

 The files that this project includes: